snikch/jquery.dirtyforms/CONTRIBUTING.md

 ### Helpers/Dialogs

-Please follow these rules if you wish to contribute a helper or dialog.
+Please follow these rules if you wish to contribute a helper or dialog module.

 #### Use UMD Header